1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: GMT is measured from the Prime Meridian at Greenwich.

-41. Coordinated Universal Time (UTC) replaced GMT in:
+41. Coordinated Universal Time (UTC) replaced GMT in_____________.

 A) 1945